Help your child stay focused and hit long-term goals in sports, academics …. any area of life!

 A young girl finsihing a puzzle with deep focus.
 She is not prone to task-switching.

 Kids are prone to task-switching.
 Especially those with attention issues.
-The problem is, when they switch from task-to-task, they force their brains to work harder and the outcome is a lower level of quality.
+The problem is that when they switch from task to task, they force their brains to work harder.
+The outcome is ultimately a lower level of quality.
 Plus, they exhaust their mental reserves.

 Here’s a quick hack to reduce task-switching with three benefits.